When it comes time for that spring rejuvenation, it’s not just your skin that needs buffing and your pillows that need fluffing.

 By Robin Jovanovich

 When it comes time for that spring rejuvenation, it’s not just your skin that needs buffing and your pillows that need fluffing.
 Outdoor furniture, especially those pieces left outside or piled up in the garage, may need some season pampering.
-Sandblasting, powder coating, welding, sling replacement, and re-strapping may not sound very appealing, but once Patty’s Portico has done its job, your deck lounges and tables and chairs, and ornamental ironwork will be ready for its summer close-up.
+Sandblasting, sheet metal fabrication, powder coating, welding services, sling replacement, and re-strapping may not sound very appealing, but once the job is done, your deck lounges and tables and chairs, and ornamental ironwork will be ready for its summer close-up.
+But, before digging into chores like sandblasting, sheet metal fabrication, etc., it is important to first find out more about the techniques and get a brief knowledge on how it works.

 While November isn’t the ideal time to go back into this particular business, she jumped at the chance, especially when her former employees asked to come back too.
 “Over the years we also did a great business restoring cast iron radiators, light fixtures, urns, window frames, and custom-made wine racks, which keep us busy in wintertime,” said DeFelice.

 Watching the restoration process at the shop is a blast, literally.
-A team first sandblasts the rusted and badly worn pieces.
+A team, which may include someone with a welding career, first sandblasts the rusted and badly worn pieces.
 The next step is applying a prime coat, followed by baking in a hot oven, powder coating, and then baking again.

 Patty’s also does a brisk business selling vintage outdoor furniture.
 On a recent visit, we spotted a Mid-Century wrought iron patio set in mint condition that was priced well below one selling on Etsy or eBay.
 A truck brought it to my son and daughter-in-law’s backyard that afternoon.
 (My daughter-in-law was thrilled to have something swanky and comfortable to sit on, as their small house in Glenville is a sea of drop cloths and construction tools.
 My son was excited too, until he learned that the set was his early birthday present.)